stobbe99/redis_exporter/README.md

     - targets: ['<<REDIS-EXPORTER-HOSTNAME>>:9121']
 ```

 and adjust the host name accordingly.
+Prometheus will scrape the redis_exporter on port "hostname:9121/metric"

 ### Kubernetes SD configurations